hakuhodo-technologies/scope-rl/rtbgym/README.md

 <details>
 <summary>List of arguments: (click to expand)</summary>

-- original_env: Original RTB Environment.
+- `original_env`: Original RTB Environment.
-- reward_predictor: A machine learning model to predict the reward to determine the bidding price.
+- `reward_predictor`: A machine learning model to predict the reward to determine the bidding price.
-- scaler: Scaling factor (constant value) used for bid price determination.
+- `scaler`: Scaling factor (constant value) used for bid price determination.
 (None for the auto-fitting)
-- action_min: Minimum value of adjust rate.
+- `action_min`: Minimum value of adjust rate.
-- action_max: Maximum value of adjust rate.
+- `action_max`: Maximum value of adjust rate.
-- action_type: Action type of the RL agent, which is either "discrete" or "continuous".
+- `action_type`: Action type of the RL agent, which is either "discrete" or "continuous".
-- n_actions: Number of "discrete" actions.
+- `n_actions`: Number of "discrete" actions.
-- action_meaning: Mapping function of agent action index to the actual "discrete" action to take.
+- `action_meaning`: Mapping function of agent action index to the actual "discrete" action to take.

 </details>

 ```Python